krayetor/github-user-search/README.md

 ### 💡 Final Tip before you push:
 Remember to replace **`YOUR_USERNAME`** in the links (Clone link, Contributing link) with your actual GitHub username so the links work!

-**Once you push this, your repository will look incredibly professional.**